-Users may consider other users as either friends or foes \cite{m46}.
-Considering both positive and negative relationships can improve opinion-aware methods.
-In trust-based methods each user has its own beliefs about different messages, products and news.
-A user's friend or foe relationship with other users may increase or decrease the popularity of some beliefs.
+Users may consider other users as either friends or foes~\cite{m46}; thus, considering both positive and negative relationships can improve opinion-aware methods.
+In trust-aware methods, each user has their own opinion towards the query's message; the opinion of users may change under the influence of friend or foe relationships with other users.
 The friend or foe relationship is typically represented by a sign; edges with a positive sign indicate friendship between users, while a negative sign indicates a foe relationship.
-Thus, in addition to spreading probability, \(WE_{ij}[S]\) indicates the kind of relationship between users.
-In other words, edges are considered as directed; each edge \(e_{ij}\) from \(v_i\) to \(v_j\) shows that \(v_j\) is influenced by \(v_i\). \(WE_{ij}\) indicates the spreading probability from \(v_i\) to \(v_j\) and \(WE_{ij}[S]\) indicates the trust or distrust from \(v_j\) to \(v_i\).

-In \cite{m28,m29,m30}, each user has an attitude about the query's message, i.e., \(BV_i[A] \in [-1,+1]\) shows the attitude of the user towards the message.
-These papers extend the LT diffusion model \cite{TModel1} to simulate propagation in a signed network and update the users' attitude over propagation.
-In \cite{m28}, users present an LT diffusion model with attitude (LT-A).
-In this model the seeds are activated with attitude $+1$ in $t=0$; the activation process is the same as with the original LT model.
-However, when node \(v_j\) is activated its attitude is updated as follows:
+Therefore, in trust-aware methods, the feature of the relationship between a pair of nodes is modelled using a sign describing the friend or foe relationship.